Glossary of BDSM

 This glossary of BDSM (an initialism for bondage, discipline, domination, submission, sadism, and masochism) defines terms commonly used in the BDSM community.

 BDSM activities are described as play in BDSM terminology.

 Etymology

 BDSM abbreviations have their origins in classified personal advertisements, where euphemisms for paraphilic and socially disapproved practices were required by periodical editors to circumvent censorship and obscenity law.
+BDSM abbreviations describe sexual relationship dynamics that can be observed within certain communities.

 The term BDSM is a portmanteau of initialisms intended to encompass all of the following activities: